What’s the difference between an HMO and PPO plan?

-What’s a Provider Network?
+What’s a provider network?

-This term refers to the group of providers (doctors, pharmacies, hospitals, therapists, etc.) whose services are covered by your health insurance plan.
+This term refers to the group of healthcare providers (doctors, pharmacies, hospitals, therapists, etc.) whose healthcare services are covered by your health insurance plan.
 A larger provider network means you have more choices when it comes to choosing a primary care provider or a specialist.
 This can be important if you need medical care while you’re away from your home.
 Or if you want to have more options when it comes to seeing a specialist.

 How do referrals work?

 Different types of networks also have different rules about whether you can contact a specialist on your own.
 Or whether your primary care physician is the gatekeeper who decides if you need a specialist.
 Of course, you are free to pick up the phone and make an appointment with anyone you’d like.
 However, it’s important to know a health plan that requires a referral won’t cover the cost of the appointment without your primary care physician’s seal of approval, first.
 With their seal of approval, you can expect to see lower costs.

 What are the different types of plans?

 Now that the basic concepts of provider networks and referrals have been explained, it’s time to look at an HMO vs PPO, along with two additional types of plans.
 Plus, we’ll cover the major differences and trade-offs between them.